Meeting healthcare workforce needs and expanding hope and opportunity for learners

 • 50% completion of our goal to train 60 new Medical Assistants

-• 49% done with of our goal to engage 78 learners in paid healthcare internships
+• 31% completion of our goal to engage 78 learners in paid healthcare internships

-• 28% of the way to our goal to upskill 50 earners
+• We are 30% of the way to our goal to upskill 50 earners

 The next step in the process was to develop the shared strategy to reach the targets.
 The Attainment Network guided partners in developing this three-pronged strategy: